 Many campsites now accept dogs, so you no longer have to leave your beloved pet behind (see individual parc pages for details).
 There are strict guidelines you must follow however, should you decide to take your dog abroad.
 There are also restrictions on the accommodation types you can stay in when travelling with your petand your dog must be kept on a lead at all times when on site.
 Please see our dogs section for more information.
 Please note that bookings with dogs cannot be made online.
 Please contact our reservations staff by telephone and they will be happy to help.

 Travel Queries | Reveal all answers

 This is possible, although there are some restrictions written into our contracts when it comes to mixing travel operators.
 We are only able to book return journeys with P&O Ferries and Eurotunnel, and cannot be mixed with any other operator.
 If you travel with Brittany Ferries however, you can book any route offered by them, and you are also able to mix these routes with those served by Condor Ferries.
 If we book your flights for you, we will book return journeys only, and will book both directions with the same airline.
-Please note that once flights are confirmed, they cannot be refunded, and any amendments will be charged for.
+Please note that once flights are confirmed, they cannot be refunded, and any amendments will be payable.
 If you would like more information on mixing routes and travel operators, please speak to our reservation staff about this when booking.

 We are unable to book one-way channel crossings.
 The contracts we have with the ferry companies and Eurotunnel means that we can only book return journeys, with vehicles.
 We will also only book return flights.